pateketrueke/pateketrueke.github.io/src/pages/alvadub.md

 ## How I got into this?

-I got into music early on my youth years, I started to learn and play reggae, rock, ska and patchanka covers with Eztli Cuica and later on with the [ATL Sound System][atl] &mdash; There, I learnt how to create music and became the author of original music to play.
+I got into music early on my youth years, I started to learn and play reggae, rock, ska and patchanka covers with Eztli Cuica and later on with the [ATL Sound System][atl].
+There, I learnt how to create music and became the author of original music to play.

 A couple of years later I started a new music project with [Carlos Wise (DUB&star;NIX)][nix], learning a new genre which captivated both of us: DUB
-&mdash; But I had to move to Jalisco so I paused most of my collaboration to focus entirely on my software engineering career.
+&mdash; Unfortunately, I had to move to Jalisco so I paused most of my collaboration to focus entirely on my software engineering career.

 Later on 2022 and early 2023 I came with the idea of starting a new project on my own so I played my music with our friends of [Lion Army Sound System][lass]
 &mdash; It had a good acceptance through the public on the extint "Plantón 420" upfront the Senate Chamber at Mexico City and ["Pulques La Venta][plav] near our hometown
 (among other venues here at Guadalajara with our friends of [Shaka Dance Sound System][sdss]).

-I became more confident of my work since then, and now, I've been dedicating more time and money into this new venture!
+Since then, I have become more confident of my work since then, and now, I've been dedicating more time and money into this new venture!

 ## What can I do for you?